-In the 2010 Census Brief, a number of findings were articulated that are relevant when considering why mariachi, as opposed to other forms of Latin music, would be an appropriate choice to introduce into the school curriculum.
+In a 2010 Census Brief, Sharon R. Ennis, Merarys Rio-Vargas and Nora G. Albert articulated a number of findings which are relevant when considering why mariachi, as opposed to other forms of Latin music, would be an appropriate choice to introduce into the school curriculum.
 In the years from 2000 to 2010, the percentage of the population that self-identified as Hispanic or Latino grew from 35.3 million to 50.5 million.
-Of those who self-identified as Hispanic or Latino, it was the Mexican population that accounted for approximately three quarters of the 15.2 million increase during this same period.
-The vast majority (63%) of Latinos in the United States are thus of Mexican descent with a median age of 27.
-This is considerably younger than 37 years of age which is the median age of the general U.S. population thus the increased likelihood of child-bearing, which could account for some of the increase of school-aged children of Mexican descent (Albert, Ennis, & Rio-Vargas, 2011).
+Of those who self-identified as Hispanic or Latino, it was the Mexican population which accounted for approximately three-quarters of the 15.2 million increase during this same period.
+The vast majority (63 percent) of Latinos in the U.S. are thus of Mexican descent with a median age of 27.
+This is considerably younger than 37 years of age which is the median age of the general U.S. population-thus the increased likelihood of childbearing which could account for some of the increase of school-aged children of Mexican descent.

-With 69% of current Latino students identified as being of Mexican origin and with growth indicators estimating an increase of 166% in this sub-group by 2050, it follows that local education agencies could engage these children by recognizing and honoring their cultural traditions.
+With 69 percent of current Latino students identified as being of Mexican origin and with growth indicators estimating an increase of 166 percent in this sub-group by 2050, it follows that local education agencies could engage these children by recognizing and honoring their cultural traditions.